Vehicle Search and Seizure Laws Basics

 A police officer conducting a traffic stop may search your vehicle and seize evidence without a warrant under certain conditions.
-The Fourth Amendment to the U.S. Constitution protects citizens from unreasonable search and seizure, but interpretations of "reasonableness" have changed throughout U.S. history.
-If a vehicle search is conducted illegally, any evidence or information obtained by the search may not be used by the prosecution (this is referred to as the "exclusionary rule").
+The Fourth Amendment to the U.S. Constitution protects citizens from unreasonable search and seizure, but interpretations of "reasonableness" have changed throughout history.
+Under the exclusionary rule, the prosecution cannot use any evidence or information obtained from an illegal vehicle search.

-The line between lawful and unlawful vehicle searches can seem a bit blurry, and tends to get redefined frequently through the courts, so understanding the law is in every motorist's best interests.
-This article looks at the legal aspects of vehicle searches and seizures after a traffic stop.
-See Search and Seizure Law in FindLaw's Criminal Law section for more general information.
+The line between lawful and unlawful vehicle searches can seem a bit blurry, and is frequently redefined by courts, so understanding the law is in every motorist's best interests.
+This article provides the basics of vehicle search and seizure laws after a traffic stop.

 When Vehicle Searches are Legal

 Generally, an officer may conduct a search of your vehicle under one of the following conditions: